 Banking in Algeria

-Credit and debit card use is growing, but Algeria is still largely a cash-based society.
-Currency exchange services are available at banks, hotels, airports and dedicated exchange bureaus throughout Algeria.
-Expats should be aware that exchange rates can vary between these providers, so it's advisable to shop around for the most favourable rate.
+Currency exchange services are available at banks, hotels, airports, and dedicated exchange bureaus throughout Algeria.
+Be aware that exchange rates can vary between these providers, so it's best to shop around for the most favourable rate.

 Opening a bank account

-It's relatively straightforward for expats to open a bank account in Algeria.
-To open an account, they will need a valid identity card and proof of address – a residence certificate, utility bills or a lease contract.
-In some cases, an expat's employer may have a relationship with a specific bank which can help to expedite the process of opening an account.
+Opening a bank account in Algeria as an expat is relatively straightforward.
+To open an account, you’ll need a valid identity card and proof of address – a residence certificate, utility bills, or a lease contract will usually be sufficient.
+In some cases, your employer may have a relationship with a specific bank, which can help to expedite the process of opening an account.

 Generally, the process can take anywhere from a few days to a couple of weeks, depending on how quickly the required documentation is provided and the bank's verification process.
-Expats should plan accordingly to ensure a seamless transition when moving to Algeria.
+Keep this in mind to ensure a seamless transition when moving to Algeria.

 Algeria has a progressive income tax rate of up to 35 percent.
 This is payable by all tax-resident foreigners and locals on money earned in Algeria and worldwide.
-A tax resident is someone who lives in Algeria and whose main source of income is in the country.
+A tax resident is someone who spends 183 days or more a year in Algeria, and whose main source of income is in the country.

 Expat Health Insurance